A Cooking Extravaganza with friends in Budapest

 Start off with my recipe and then experiment as you like to create a dish you and your family will enjoy.
 If you want more flavor, add some Lecsó, a Hungarian mix of tomatoes, onions, peppers and other ingredients, to create a popular condiment added to dishes for extra taste.
 In Hungary, Lecsó can be found in grocery stores in forms easily stored and used in kitchens.
-Don’t worry, you can make your own Lecsó at home by following this link.
+Don’t worry, follow this Lecsó recipe to make your own at home.

 I asked Laura if she would make nokedli (dumplings) to accompany the Hungarian Goulash so I could see how to make them.
 She had given me a recipe a few years ago but I never succeeded to make this apparently easy dish.